by Jorge Icaza (1906-1978)

 “I’ll do it, I’ll go, sir,” affirmed the chulla with menacing arrogance, while in the depths of his subconscious arose the perspective of a strange greedy desire.
 He had heard about the rich pickings to be gleaned in those jobs.

 “Thank you, thank you,” the Chief-Director managed to murmur, his face softening into a sweet expression and an amiable smile.

 “Ready for anything.
 I knew my heart couldn’t deceive me.
 You will be… You are… Well… I understand myself… With an iron fist, eh?
 Of iron.”

-Based on appearances, no one seemed happy with the Chief-Director’s orders: their eyes were gleaming with hatred, their lips were dry and bitter, their skin was the color of bile, and their faces were creased in sickly sneers.
-His decision was so ludicrous that no words could describe it!
-Romero y Flores, using and abusing his attitude of “his honor, the big boss” — inherited from his father — responded to the troop’s outrage with a haughty and defiant glare, from which everyone could read: “What are you complaining about?
+Based on appearances, no one seemed to be happy with the Chief-Director’s orders: their eyes gleamed with hatred, their lips were dry and bitter, their skin was the color of bile, and their faces were creased in sickly sneers.
+No words could describe the absurdity of the Chief-Director’s decision!
+Romero y Flores, using and abusing his attitude of “his honor, the big boss” — inherited from his father — responded to the troop’s outcry with a haughty and defiant glare, from which everyone could read: “What are you complaining about?
 Nobody better mess with me… I’ll crush you….”